jnplonte/typescript-angular4/README.md

 ## Installation
-- Install typescript globally `npm install -g typescript`
+- install typescript globally `npm install -g typescript`
-- Install npm dependencies by running `npm install`
+- install npm dependencies by running `npm install`

 ## How to Use